Ca6ny4qOQe/pixel-art-quick-cropper/README.md

 # pixel-art-quick-cropper
-A program to efficiently crop individual sprites from irregular sprite sheets
+A program to efficiently (manually) crop individual sprites from irregular sprite sheets